bmacho/online-bughouse-stockfish-src/README.md

 ### analysis.html

-Then you save the output of localhost:8080/analysis/crazyhouse, and save it as html.
-If you can't change the headers you should put the coi-serviceworker script into it.
+Then you open the output of localhost:8080/analysis/crazyhouse, save it as html, and do some magic with the absolute paths.
+Also if you can't change the headers you should put the coi-serviceworker script into it.

 ## Licence